eslint/eslint/docs/rules/README.md

 * [new-cap](new-cap.md) - require a capital letter for constructors
 * [quote-props](quote-props.md) - require quotes around object literal property names
 * [semi] - require use of semicolons instead of relying on ASI
-* [max-params] - limits the number of parameters that can be used in the function declaration.
-Configurable.
-Default is 3.
 * [no-ternary](no-ternary.md) - disallow the use of ternary operators
 * [consistent-this](consistent-this.md) - enforces consistent naming when capturing the current execution context (off by default).
 * [one-var](one-var.md) - disallow multiple variable declaration statements in a function scope